- Race Bib and Medal Holder

 It’s also lightweight and breathes.
 These keep you warm while keeping you dry.
 Because it’s not bulky, you can wear these as a bottom layer with your favorite running shirt on top.

 Even the cold chill of winter can’t keep the dedicated runners cowering under the covers.
 They go out no matter how low the temperature.
 Help keep them warm with these gloves.
-Insulated, touch screen fingertips so they can find the perfect podcast on the run, and machine washable, these are a great stocking stuffer for the runner in your life.
+Insulated, touch screen fingertips so they can find the perfect podcast on the run, these are a great stocking stuffer for the runner in your life.

 Protein, protein, protein.
 It’s what runners need after a workout to help rebuild the muscle that running breaks down (this is a good thing, it’s how we get stronger and leaner).
-Getting protein on the go can be tough, there are only so many hard boiled eggs you can eat, although I haven’t yet found the limit.
+Getting protein on the go can be tough, there are only so many hard-boiled eggs you can eat, although I haven’t yet found the limit.